edward-n-ward/MAI-SIM/Code/Fourier reconstruction/Distribute/Readme.txt

 For a detailed description of the code please refer to the original publication.

 This folder includes three ways to run the reconstruction code:
-1) The function SIM_main_v2.m is the originally reported function and should be considered the most stable and reliable
+1) The function SIM_main_v2.m is a lightly adapted version of the originally reported function and is likely the most stable and reliable.

-2) The function Batch_SIM_main_v2.m includes a handy wrapper around SIM_main_v2.m to enable batch reconstructions of multiple multi-page .tif images
+2) The function Batch_SIM_main_v2.m includes a handy wrapper around SIM_main_v2.m to enable batch reconstructions of multiple multi-page .tif images although pre- and post- processing are not available.

 3) The MATLAB app SIMReconstruction.mlapp offers a GUI for running the reconstruction and includes code to allow for more advanced SIM data analysis and pre-/post-processing.